What is Cross Staff? its 3 Types, History, and Working

 Open Cross Staff:

-The metal arm cross-staff is the modified form of the open cross-staff in which for sighting through at right angles to each other wooden head is replaced by four metal arms with vertical slits.
+The metal arm cross-staff is the modified form of the open cross-staff in which sighting through at right angles to each other wooden head is replaced by four metal arms with vertical slits.

 French Cross Staff:

-French cross-staff consists of an octagonal brass tube with slits on all the eight sides and on each of four sides, it has an alternate vertical sighting slit and an opposite vertical window with a vertical fine wire.
+French cross-staff consists of an octagonal brass tube with slits on all eight sides and on each of four sides, it has an alternate vertical sighting slit and an opposite vertical window with a vertical fine wire.
 For setting out right angles, these are used and sights are about 8 cm.

-It may be mounted on the pointed staff when in use because it carries a socket at the base and it is not as accurate as of the open cross-staff due to the sights being too close.
+It may be mounted on the pointed staff when in use because it carries a socket at the base and it is not as accurate as the open cross-staff due to the sights being too close.

 Adjustable Cross Staff:

 Adjustable cross-staff consists of a brass cylindrical tube about 8 cm in diameter and 1 cm deep.
-By a circular rack, the upper cylinder can be rotated relative to the lower one, and by screw, pinion arrangement is actuated.
+By a circular rack, the upper cylinder can be rotated relative to the lower one, and by screw, the pinion arrangement is actuated.
 With sighting slits, both are provided as the upper one carries a vernier while the lower part is graduated to degrees and subdivisions.